-The Corporation will employ all reasonable efforts to protect the privacy rights of the Complainant, the Respondent(s) (that is the individual(s) against whom the complaint is filed), Respondent, and the witnesses to the extent as much as possible, consistent with the Corporation's legal obligations to investigate, take appropriate action, and to comply with any discovery or disclosure obligations.
+The Corporation will employ all reasonable efforts to protect the privacy-rights of the Complainant, the Respondent(s) (that is the individual(s) against whom the complaint is filed) Respondent, and the witnesses to the extent possible, consistent with the Corporation's legal obligations to investigate, to-take appropriate action, and comply with any discovery or disclosure obligations.

-All records generated under the terms of this policy and related administrative guidelines shall be maintained as confidential to the extent permitted by law.
+All records generated under the terms of this policy shall be maintained as confidential to the extent permitted by law.

 Confidentiality, however, cannot be guaranteed.
 Additionally, the Respondent must be provided the Complainant's identity.
 All Complainants proceeding through the formal investigation process should be advised that their identities may be disclosed to the Respondent(s).

-During the course of a formal investigation, the Compliance Officer_CO or his/her-designee will instruct all members of the Corporation community and third parties who are interviewed about the importance of maintaining confidentiality.
-Any individual who is interviewed as part of a harassment investigation is expected not to disclose any information that s/he learns is learned or that s/he provides provided during the course of the investigation.
+During the course of a formal investigation, the Compliance Officer or his/her CO or designee will instruct all members of the Corporation community and third parties who are interviewed about the importance of maintaining confidentiality.
+Any individual who is interviewed as part of a harassment investigation is expected not to disclose any information that s/he learns or that s/he provides is learned or provided during the course of the investigation.

-Remedial Action, Sanctions, and Monitoring
+Remedial Action and Monitoring